-ADA Mesh Cities Christchurch will be a series of events held over 2013-15 addressing the role of media arts in the city, exploring key issues such as urban space, social engagement, memory and speculative futures.
+ADA Mesh Cities Christchurch is to be a series of events held over 2013-15.
+It proposes to address the role of media arts in the city, exploring key issues such as urban space, social engagement, memory and speculative futures through a series of symposia and artist workshop tours

 The full programme for the 8th ADA Symposium in Dunedin = Space: Network : Memory.
 Three days of presentations, panels, discussions and activities with national and international artists and academics.
 This event happens 13-15th September 2013 in the Dunedin Warehouse district (Vogel Street) and at Otago Polytechnic